thecomeonman/IntentVsOutcome/README.md

 Note how most high value `AttackEPVAdded_xy` passes are long passes, often aimed at the edges of the pitch.
-Note how the optimal targets are also concentrateda around the edges of the pitch.
+Note how the optimal targets are also concentrated around the edges of the pitch.
 Long passes are likely to fetch more PV because it usually gets you much closer to the goal from where the ball was before.
 Edges of the pitch are more attractive because defenders will tend to stay towards the insides of the pitch